Personal Capital vs Mint 2026: Which Personal Finance App Actually Wins?

 Personal Capital (Now Empower) — A Deep Dive

 Let me be upfront: Personal Capital rebranded to Empower Personal Dashboard after being acquired by Empower Retirement.
 The free financial tracking tools are still very much alive and genuinely impressive.
-The name changed; the product actually got better — which, honestly, is not something you can say about most rebrand situations.
+The name changed; the product actually got better — which, honestly, is rare when it comes to these rebrand situations.

 What Personal Capital / Empower Actually Does

-The free dashboard is where the magic happens for most people.
-You link your bank accounts, investment accounts, credit cards, mortgages — and suddenly you've got a full financial picture in one place.
-What sets it apart from most budgeting apps is the investment focus.
+The free dashboard is where things get interesting for most people.
+Link your bank accounts, investment accounts, credit cards, mortgages — and you suddenly have your full financial picture in one place.
+What makes it stand out is the investment focus.
 This isn't just "did you spend too much on DoorDash this month?"
-It's asking deeper questions about your portfolio allocation, retirement trajectory, and net worth over time.
+It's digging deeper into questions about your portfolio allocation, retirement timeline, and net worth over time.

 - Net Worth Dashboard — updates in real time as markets move.
-Honestly, it's addictive in a way that's either motivating or anxiety-inducing depending on what the S&P is doing that day.
+It's addictive in a way that's either motivating or anxiety-inducing depending on the S&P that day.

-- Retirement Planner — runs Monte Carlo simulations to model whether you'll actually have enough money to retire.
-I've spent embarrassing amounts of time in this tool.
-Like, embarrassing.
+- Retirement Planner — runs Monte Carlo simulations to model whether you'll actually have enough for retirement.
+I've spent way too much time in this tool, and I'm not even sorry about it.

 - Investment Checkup — flags if your asset allocation is off-target for your age and goals.

 - Fee Analyzer — this one genuinely surprised me.
-It surfaces hidden fees inside your mutual funds and 401(k)s.
-Mine were quietly costing me around $900 per year I had no idea about.
-That's a flight to somewhere nice, just evaporating.
+It surfaces hidden fees buried inside your mutual funds and 401(k)s.
+Mine were quietly costing me around $900 per year I had no clue about.
+That's a nice trip, just evaporating.

-- Cash Flow Tracking — basic income vs. expense view.
-It works, but it's clearly not the centerpiece.
+- Cash Flow Tracking — shows your basic income versus expenses.
+It works, though it's clearly not the main event here.

-- Savings Planner — newer feature that helps you set savings targets.
+- Savings Planner — helps you set and hit savings targets.

 Personal Capital Pricing

 The free dashboard costs $0.
-Full stop.
-You can use every tracking and planning tool without paying a cent.
+You can use every tracking and planning tool without paying anything.

-The paid tier is their wealth management service, where human advisors manage your investments.
-Fees run from 0.49% to 0.89% of assets under management per year — the more you invest, the lower the percentage.
-You need a minimum of $100,000 to access advisors, so this is clearly aimed at higher-net-worth individuals.
-If you're not in that bracket yet, the free tools are genuinely all you need and then some.
+Their paid tier is wealth management, where human advisors manage your investments.
+Fees run 0.49% to 0.89% of assets under management per year — you pay less as your balance grows.
+You need a minimum of $100,000 to access advisors, so this is really for higher-net-worth folks.
+If that's not you yet, the free tools are honestly more than enough.

 Who's Personal Capital Actually Best For?

-Look, people who already have money invested — or who are actively building toward that — will get the most out of this.
-It's less about tracking your grocery budget down to the last $12 rotisserie chicken and more about understanding your financial life at a macro level.
+People who already have money invested — or who are seriously working toward that — will get the most out of this.
+But is that really everybody?
+Not quite.
+It's less about tracking your grocery budget down to the last $12 rotisserie chicken and more about seeing your financial life from 30,000 feet.
 If you're still mostly focused on not overdrafting, this might feel like overkill.
-But if you've got a 401(k) and a brokerage account and you've never really seen them side by side?
-Personal Capital is kind of a revelation.
+But if you've got a 401(k) and a brokerage account sitting somewhere unconnected?
+Personal Capital becomes kind of a revelation.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.